hannahjayneknight/Electronics2/README.md

 ## Lab Objectives

-1. Lab1 - Practice using MATLAB
+1. Lab1 - Introduction to MATLAB
     1. Function that generates a sine signal.

 2. Lab2